-Graceland Live concerts will take place on Elvis Presley’s Memphis complex, the result of a partnership with Live Nation
+The Graceland Live concerts will take place on Elvis Presley’s Memphis complex, as part of a partnership with Live Nation

 Sign up for IQ Index

 The latest industry news to your inbox.

 Concertgoers in Lithuania, Denmark and Germany are enjoying performances from their cars, keeping the live experience alive while adhering to social distancing rules

 By IQ on 01 May 2020